PGCE Early Childhood (Employment-based) - PGCE

 You'll spend the majority of your time in employment within early years environments, and only attend sessions at the University on certain days.

-Upon successful completion of the Early Childhood (Employment-based) PGCE, you’ll meet the requirements of the NCTL’s Teachers’ Standards for Early Years, guaranteeing you Early Years Teacher Status (non-QTS) professional accreditation.
+Once you've completed the Early Childhood (Employment-based) PGCE, you’ll meet the requirements of the NCTL’s Teachers’ Standards for Early Years, guaranteeing you Early Years Teacher Status (non-QTS) professional accreditation.

 This course is assessed by the NCTL through their Standards for Early Years guidelines.